 2. Conventional well-log signatures of a carbonate succession in the Permian Lower Clear Fork Fm.
 Texas.
 Note the lack of response in the gamma log to changing lithologies, as logged in the core.
 Density and neutron values better reflect lithology and measured core plug porosities (after Ruppel and Jones 2006).

 Evaluation or quantification of porosity in any hydrocarbon reservoir varies according to the measurement technique and scaling of the sample volume (Figure 3).
-If the value comes from a well log (density, neutron or sonic), then we are measuring a response to nuclear bombardment or the passage of a sound wave.
+If the value comes from a well log (density, neutron or sonic), then we measure a response to nuclear bombardment or the passage of a sound wave.
 This samples a cylinder or ellipse of information collected in the vicinity of the wellbore.
-We then apply a set of assumptions as to matrix and fluid properties to convert that physical measurement into an estimate of porosity.
+We then apply a set of assumptions about matrix and fluid properties to convert that physical measurement into an estimate of porosity.

 Porosity from a density log is derived from medium-energy gamma-ray bombardment, an understanding of the Compton effect at the atomic level and an indirect measurement of electron density (bulk density).
 Emitted gamma rays lose energy when they collide with the electrons in the formation (Compton effect).
 The number of collisions is related to the bulk electron density of the formation, and the bulk density is related to porosity and density of common minerals found in carbonate reservoirs.
 To determine porosity from a bulk density value requires knowledge of the likely matrix density and fluid density.